ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ### Create a Function for the Trigger

-Now that the script knows which object we are using as a trigger, we need to define what happens when we interact with the trigger.
+Now that the script knows which object you are using as a trigger, you need to define what happens when you interact with the trigger.

 After your rotation statement, type: